May 21, 2022

 For those of you who are tinkerers and like to write and modify code be sure the package(s) you load or write is utilizing RAM rather than the SD card for writing data on the BBB.
 It is OK to write occasional information that must be retained to the SD card but something that does continuous updates that can be volatile (not survive a boot) should be written to one of the tmpfs areas.
 Both /tmp and /var/log/ are tmpfs on this BBB image and anything written to those directories or any directory below use RAM.

 We love contributions!
-Not money but rather things you have done to improve your BBB that we may either include in the distribution or as links to optional add-ons.
+Not money but rather things you have done to improve your BBB and RPi2/3 that we may either include in the distribution or as links to optional add-ons.
+Suggestions are also always welcome.
 This is a community effort and input is always welcome.

 Please also forward any comments you may have on this web page.
 I am interested in how well the instructions worked for you and any thoughts you may have on how they can be improved.